 Even if your goal isn’t to turn into a bodybuilder, weights should be a key part of your exercise routine because lifting helps burn more fat, increases your metabolism and keeps your bones strong.
-Many HIIT classes incorporate a weights section into the workout but if you want to really focus on strength training, give these three a go.
+Many HIIT classes incorporate a weights section into the workout but if you want to really focus on strength training, give these ones a go.

 Strongman at Gymbox